TharinduTS/universal_plot_maker_plus_with_subplot/README.md

 # universal_plot_maker_plus

+### Please read the help file in docs for more info and subplot configuration

 # 1) Introduction

 universal_plot_maker_plus.py is a flexible and general‑purpose interactive plotting tool for exploring large tabular datasets (TSV/CSV).
 It produces a self‑contained HTML file with dynamic controls that allow end‑users to switch axes, filter data, search, sort, zoom, and export selected subsets — all without requiring Python or Plotly installed.